nauroman/ChatGPTHotkey/README.md

 1. **Sign Up:** Go to [platform.openai.com](https://platform.openai.com/) and create an account (or log in).
 2. **Navigate to API Keys:** Once logged in, click your profile (top-right), then select "View API Keys."
-3. **Create a Key:** Click "Create New Secret Key," give it a name (e.g., "TextImprover"), and click "Create."
+3. **Create a Key:** Click "Create New Secret Key," give it a name (e.g., "ChatGPTHotkey"), and click "Create."
 4. **Copy the Key:** A key starting with `sk-` will appear.
 Copy it immediately—it won’t show again!
 Save it somewhere safe (e.g., a text file).

 ---